AparimeyaTiwari/AparimeyaTiwari/README.md

 - [LinkedIn](https://www.linkedin.com/in/aparimeya-tiwari-76a252252/)
 - [LeetCode](https://leetcode.com/u/Aparimeya_Tiwari/)

-- Extras
+## ✨ Extras
-- **I love singing 🎵 and watching cricket🏏 in my free time
+- 🎵 I love singing and enjoy watching cricket in my free time.
-- **Big time Tom Brady and MS Dhoni Fan
+- 🏏 Huge fan of **Tom Brady** and **MS Dhoni** — legends who inspire excellence and leadership.

 Feel free to reach out for collaborations or just a friendly chat!